-Best Chicken Wings Ever, from your Instant Pot to oven or grill to your table in under an hour!
+Best Chicken Wings Ever, from your Instant Pot to your oven or grill & onto your table in under an hour!

 Quick post for you today!
 I posted these wings in an Instant Pot group on Facebook and want to share it with everyone here too.